Skip to content

 The <title> tag is an HTML element that:

-• Appears in the <head> section of your webpage.
+• Lives in the <head> section of your page.

-• Displays on browser tabs and search engine result pages (SERPs).
+• Displays on browser tabs, on search engine result pages (SERPs), and in the citation row of many AI search results.

 <title>Samsung Television Sale - My Commerce</title>